gatechain/gatechain-gitbook/getting-started/guides/get-gt.md

 ![GT token request](../../.gitbook/assets/images/gt_test_token.png)

-Note: Each account can only request test tokens once within 24 hours.
+Note: Each account can only request test tokens once.
 When requesting test tokens through the wallet, you will receive the following prompt.

 ![get GT](../../.gitbook/assets/images/get_gt.png)